onespacemedia/cms/docs/walkthrough.md

 We use "MyContent" here to avoid confusion between the concept of a "content model", and our model that is named "Content".

 `introduction` is, of course, a standard Django field, which we'll use this later in our template.
-We can define no fields at all on this model!
+We don't have to define any fields at all on this model!
 Just its existence as a non-abstract class inheriting from ContentBase will make it available in the page types.

 Now go to your admin and add a Page.
 You will be prompted to select a page type.
 Once you have selected "My content" as your page type, your page will appear with the `introduction` field all ready to fill out.
 Do that now, save the page, then go to the root URL on your website.